xnuinside/omymodels/README.md

 ![badge1](https://img.shields.io/pypi/v/omymodels) ![badge2](https://img.shields.io/pypi/l/omymodels) ![badge3](https://img.shields.io/pypi/pyversions/omymodels)![workflow](https://github.com/xnuinside/omymodels/actions/workflows/main.yml/badge.svg)

+## Try in Web-UI
+Try the online O!MyModels converter or simply use it online: https://archon-omymodels-online.hf.space/ (A big thanks for that goes to https://github.com/archongum)

+## Examples
-Big example you can find in example/ folder on the github: https://github.com/xnuinside/omymodels/tree/main/example
+You can find usage examples in the example/ folder on GitHub: https://github.com/xnuinside/omymodels/tree/main/example

+## About library

 O!
 My Models (omymodels) is a library that allow you to **generate** different ORM & pure Python models from SQL DDL or **convert** one models type to another (exclude SQLAlchemy Table, it does not supported yet by py-models-parser).